How to have a growth mindset

 With all due respect to all those who have done the slightest bit of contribution to science whom we owe for the quality of life, we enjoy today.
 None of them would claim science is the ultimate, undeniable source of knowledge.
 I mean it’s never a source, is it?
 It’s more of an interpretation of the natural sources available around us.

 2. Take risks for growth mindset, they’re worth it

-for you.
-Its human psychology, we want to avoid mistakes, so we avoid all the strategies which lead to it.
+It’s human psychology, we want to avoid mistakes, so we avoid all the strategies which lead to it.
 And this we learn by committing those mistakes.
-We commit mistakes by mistakes, and it’s OK unless you repeat it.
+We commit mistakes by mistakes, and it’s ok unless you repeat it.

 4. Every difficult situation is an opportunity